 Study at the Smart, 2016–2017 academic year

 Tables, chairs, and power outlets are scattered throughout the Museum, offering you an inspirational environment where you can prepare for finals next to modern masterpieces, ancient Chinese vessels, Old Master paintings, and contemporary sculpture.

 The late night sessions include free coffee, pizza, snacks, massages and stress relieving activities.
 Each study night is presented in collaboration with UChicago ArtsPass and the Office of Health Promotion and Wellness and Uncommon Nights.

 The Smart's education team works together with a student advisory committee to produce UChicago-oriented programs that make social, intellectual, and creative connections across campus.
 Open to a select group of UChicago students, the advisory committee meets regularly to plan events, build audiences, and evaluate the results.
 The committee offers students an opportunity to gain museum-world experience and build marketable skills around the public and educational operations of a cultural institution.

-Application to join the student advisory committee will be made available in spring 2016
+Applications to join the Student Advisory Committee will be made available again in spring 2018.

 Through our student docent and internship programs, the Smart Museum has played a vital role in cultivating and training a generation of museum professionals, educators, and scholars.

 The employment opportunities are numerous—over ninety students work at the Smart each year—and include long-term internships in a variety of departments, docent positions, and other jobs that are crucial to the day-to-day operation of the Museum.